Suspend, stop, or reset Compute Engine instances

 • You want to resume your workload after your guest OS has crashed and is unresponsive, and you have no other options than resetting the instance.

-To see an overview of the differences between stopping, suspending, or resetting an instance, see the comparison table in this document.
+For an overview of the differences between the stop, suspend, and reset operations for an instance, see the comparison table in this document.

 • The guest OS memory